How to Use App Control for Business (WDAC) to Secure Your Devices

 Step 2: Create a WDAC Intune Base Policy

-Additionally, the managed installer needs a WDAC policy to work, so we’ll get started by creating a WDAC base policy.
+Additionally, the managed installer needs a WDAC policy to work, so we’ll start by creating a WDAC base policy.

-The easiest way to generate a new WDAC base policy is by using the WDAC Policy Wizard.
-The WDAC Wizard helps you generate xml data you need for your application control policy.
+The easiest way to generate a new WDAC base policy is to use the WDAC Policy Wizard, which helps you generate the XML data you need for your application control policy.

 You can download the WDAC Policy Wizard here.